GDP in Spain

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Spain’s current account balance recorded a surplus of EUR 1.8 billion in November, a considerable drop from the EUR 3.5 billion surplus recorded in November 2017 but well above the EUR 294 million surplus logged in October.
+Spain’s current account balance recorded a deficit of EUR 1.1 billion in March, contrasting the EUR 1.1 billion surplus recorded in March 2019 and the EUR 1.3 billion surplus logged in February.